tarwn/lessthandot-hugo/blogs/content/posts/2012-10-29-hiding-outages-is-a-short.md

 **6.45 PM**.
 Calling support leaves me in a hold queue that is experiencing “longer than normal call volume”.
 Maybe this isn't just me?
 I check the service status page and everything is green.
 Still waiting on hold.
 I check twitter and don't see any mentions.

 **7:10 PM**.
-Lets check the public forums…ah, there's a few other people with this problem.
+Lets check the public forums...ah, there's a few other people with this problem.
 I add my own personal story so we can help flesh out the picture of what's going on.

 **7:15 PM**.
 30 minutes into the hold queue and I just got transferred to a ringing phone.
 After seeing the forum post, I suspect I'll end up getting a canned “We know there's a problem, we don't know what it is or when it will be fixed, thank you for all your money” speech.
 So I'm a little surprised when after two minutes of ringing the phone simply goes dead.